altocodenl/TODIS/readme.md

 1. Once we decide to look at the data directly, there are ways in which we can abridge it without losing descriptive power.
 And these ways are much simpler than The List.
 "These ways" is what fills up the rest of this treatise.
 2. Makers of DIS are in dire need of humility.
 Simple data is powerful, even exciting.
 The details matter.
 They can be joined into harmonious wholes.
 But to eschew details because they are beneath oneself is *exactly* what's keeping us mired in a mess of our own making.

+Our contemporary attitude towards software is focused, perhaps naturally, on software itself, and not on the data which flows through it and which justifies the existence of software itself.
+But it is perfectly possible to see code as the negative impression (just like a picture taken with film has a [negative](https://en.wikipedia.org/wiki/Negative_(photography))) of the data flows it enables.

 When the data is not seen, the trivial becomes difficult and the nontrivial impossible.